-Get into character.
+Get into character when posing for headshots.
 Play.
 Express through your eyes.
-Act as if the camera is your best friend, your true love, or your enemy—depending on the look or expression you are going for.
+Act as if the camera is your best friend, your true love, or your enemy (depending on the look or expression you are going for).
 And most of all, have fun!

 The views expressed in this article are solely that of the individual(s) providing them,